hemanthpai/hass-ai-assistant/README.md

 # AI Assistant

-The AI Assistant integration adds a conversation agent, powered by a self hosted LLM, in Home Assistant.
+![Icon][icon] The AI Assistant integration adds a conversation agent, powered by a self hosted LLM, in Home Assistant.

+This conversation agent can control devices in your home.
+To be able to do so, you will need to expose the relevant devices and entities in Home Assistant under Settings -> Voice Assistant -> Expose Entities.

 ## Requirements